Courtney Love

 Life After Kurt's Death

-Many fans of Nirvana still blame Courtney Love for their idol's death.
-Kurt's fans would gouge out Courtney’s eyes on Hole posters, and conspiracy theorists developed theories that Love ordered Cobain's murder.
-While they used to be called "the new Sid and Nancy," now she’s been dubbed "the second Yoko Ono," implying she destroyed Nirvana just like Yoko Ono destroyed The Beatles.
+To this day, many Nirvana fans still blame Courtney Love for their idol's death.
+Kurt's fans would gouge out Courtney's eyes on Hole posters, while conspiracy theorists spun theories that Love ordered Cobain's murder.
+Once called "the new Sid and Nancy," she's now been dubbed "the second Yoko Ono"—suggesting she destroyed Nirvana just like Yoko Ono destroyed The Beatles.

 After Cobain's death, Courtney Love's career took off